If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• No light wash option.
+• Missing Cycle: There is no specific light wash option.

 Product Specs